Geometric Algebra Transformer: The Geometric Algebra Transformer

 Following a body of research in computer graphics, we propose that geometric algebra gives us a language that is well-suited to this task.
 We use the projective geometric algebra $\pga$ and use the plane-based representation of geometric structure outlined in the previous section.

 \paragraph{Symmetry awareness through $\ethree$ equivariance} Our architecture should respect the symmetries of 3D space.
 Therefore we design \gatr to be equivariant with respect to the symmetry group $\ethree$ of translations, rotations, and reflections.

-Since we represent data in the projective geometric algebra $\pga$, we can represent objects that transform arbitrarily under $\ethree$, including with respect to translations of the inputs.
-This is in stark contrast with most $\ethree$-equivariant architectures, whose features only transform under rotation, and which must handle points and translations in hand-crafted ways, like by canonicalizing \wrt the center of mass or by treating the difference between points as a translation-invariant vector.
+Note that the projective geometric algebra naturally offers a faithful representation of $\ethree$, including translations.
+We can thus represent objects that transform arbitrarily under $\ethree$, including with respect to translations of the inputs.
+This is in stark contrast with most $\ethree$-equivariant architectures, which only use $\othree$ representations and whose features only transform under rotation and are invariant under translations---and hence can not represent absolute positions like \gatr{} can.
+Those architectures must handle points in hand-crafted ways, like by canonicalizing \wrt the center of mass or by treating the difference between points as a translation-invariant vector.

-Note that many systems will not exhibit the full $\ethree$ symmetry group.
+Many systems will not exhibit the full $\ethree$ symmetry group.
 The direction of gravity, for instance, often breaks it down to the smaller $\etwo$ group.
 To maximize the versatility of \gatr, we choose to develop a $\ethree$-equivariant architecture and to include symmetry-breaking as part of the network inputs, similar to how position embeddings break permutation equivariance in transformers.

-\paragraph{Flexibility and expressiveness through axial attention} Finally, \gatr should be expressive, easy to train, and be as flexible as possible, supporting variable geometric inputs and both static scenes and time series.
+\paragraph{Scalability and flexibility through dot-product attention} Finally, \gatr should be expressive, easy to train, efficient, and scalable to large systems.
+It should also be as flexible as possible, supporting variable geometric inputs and both static scenes and time series.

 These desiderata motivate us to implement \gatr as a transformer~\cite{NIPS2017_3f5ee243}, based on attention over multiple objects (similar to tokens in MLP or image patches in computer vision).
-When describing dynamic data, we extend the architecture to an axial transformer \cite{Ho2019-ci}, with alternating blocks that attend over objects and over time steps.

-\gatr{} is thus also equivariant with respect to permutations along the object dimension.
-As in standard transformers, we break this equivariance along time dimensions through positional embedding.
+This choice makes \gatr{} equivariant also with respect to permutations along the object dimension.
+As in standard transformers, we can break this equivariance when desired (in particular, along time dimensions) through positional embedding.

+Like a vanilla transformer, \gatr is based on a dot-product attention mechanism, for which heavily optimized implementations exist~\citep{rabe2021self,dao2022flashattention, xFormers2022}.
+We will demonstrate later that this allows us to scale \gatr{} to problems with many thousands of tokens, much further than equivariant architectures based on graph neural networks and message-passing algorithms.